 He the other day nearly murdered his own fool, a simple and innocent man, because he happened to speak well in his presence of the Queen and Princess, and called the concubine `ribaude’ and her daughter `bastard’.
 He has now been banished from Court, and has gone to the Grand Esquire who has sheltered and hidden him.

 Le roy d’Angleterre a cuyde tuer son fol, quest ung innocent, pour ce quil disoit et parloit bien de la Royne et Princesse et disoit Ribalde a la concubine et bastarde a sa fille et a este banny de court et la recelle le grand escuier.

 The ‘Grand Esquire’ was Sir Nicholas Carew, Master of the Horse.
-There are other examples of someone senior hiding a jester who was in trouble with the ruler, until tempers calmed – we’ll feature them as they turn up.
 In this case, we don’t know what became of Sexton and Carew was executed in 1539.
+There are other examples of someone senior hiding a jester who was in trouble with the ruler, until tempers calmed – including this one which has the Chinese emperor spirit away the jester for his own protection.